spectricarus/EGL314_TeamF/MVP/Hardware/README.md

+# Hardware - Designing and 3D-printing the enclosure
 [↑ Back to MVP overview](../README.md) (Software section is documented separately by teammate — linked from there)

 ## Designing the enclosure